Site visit to Woolage Village Recreation Ground with Channel Project artists Samuel Little and Ryan Cook.

 Dover Arts Development is delighted to have been awarded the contract to deliver the project management of three new public art commissions for the Via Francigena section of the North Downs Way National Trail, between Canterbury Cathedral and Dover Seafront.
 The contract was awarded by open tender issued by Kent County Council (KCC).

-The Via Francigena is an ancient Pilgrimage Route between Canterbury and Rome and is classified as a Cultural Route (similar to the Camino de Santiago) by the Council of Europe.
+The Via Francigena is the ancient Pilgrimage Route between Canterbury and Rome and is classified as a Cultural Route (similar to the Camino de Santiago) by the Council of Europe.

 Ambitious in quality and speaking to pilgrimage & local heritage with contemporary relevance, the artworks will provide an opportunity for rest and contemplation as well as highlight the natural landscape and inspiring views.
-At least one installation is to be located within the Canterbury District and one within Dover District.
+Two of the installations is to be located within the Canterbury District and one within Dover District.

 The artists installations will promote the special characteristics of the Via Francigena and its pilgrimage heritage as a route for reflection, renewal, and inspiration as well as adhere to these three overarching criteria: